Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Methodology

 \subsection{Dual remote photoplethysmography network (DRP-Net)}

 In this paper, we propose DRP-Net to estimate phase-shifted rPPG signals from image sequences, and Fig.~\ref{fig:DRP-Net} presents the architecture of the DRP-Net.
+We designed DRP-Net as a multi-task learning model to extract facial and acral rPPG signals that have similar trends but different phases.
 DRP-Net takes a sequence of facial images $\textbf{X} \in \mathbb{R}^{3 \times T \times H \times W}$, where $H$ and $W$ are height and width, and $T$ is the number of frames in a window.
 In experiments, $H$ and $W$ are set to 128, and $T$ is set to 150.
 DRP-Net is a 3D CNN model, consisting of a feature extractor, spatial and temporal attention modules, and rPPG prediction heads.
 The feature extractor consists of atrous convolution layers to analyze spatiotemporal features over a large receptive field.
-In Fig.~\ref{fig:DRP-Net}, the kernel size and dilation ratio for each convolution layer are denoted by $k$ and $d$; in a 3D convolution layer, $k$ and $d$ are tuples with the form of [$T$, $H$, $W$], and it is represented as a scalar if three values are same.
+In Fig.~\ref{fig:DRP-Net}, the kernel size and dilation ratio for each convolution layer are denoted by $k$ and $d$; in a 3D convolution layer, $k$ and $d$ are tuples with the form of [$T$, $H$, $W$], and it is represented as a scalar if three values are the same.
 The feature extractor consists of seven atrous convolution layers and three max pooling layers, and it produces a spatiotemporal feature map $\textbf{m} \in \mathbb{R}^{64 \times T \times 4 \times 4}$.